 - Wrongful death

-Based on findings from the Centers for Disease Control and Prevention (CDC), nursing home abuse and neglect frequently results in elderly adults suffering from bed sores.
+Bedsores, also known as pressure ulcers, are one of the most common signs of nursing home neglect.
+According to the Centers for Disease Control and Prevention (CDC), 11% of nursing home residents suffer from bedsores, which are often a direct result of negligent care.
 Depending on the severity of these pressure ulcers, older adults can experience severe repercussions.

 What Are Bed Sores?

-Medical professionals use a staging system for rating the severity of pressure ulcers.
+The CDC defines bedsores as “wounds caused by unrelieved pressure on the skin” which typically develop over a person’s “bony prominences,” including elbows, heels, hips, shoulders, back, and in some cases even the back of the head.
+Bedsores are among the most serious medical conditions that occur at nursing homes, and their presence in nursing home patients is often an indication that a nursing home is not providing quality care.
+Medical professionals use a staging system for rating the severity of bedsores.
 Typically, these systems focus on the depth of the damage to soft tissue, which can range from “least severe” to “most severe.”
 According to the CDC, the stages typically look like this:

 - Stage 1: a persistent redness in the skin;